What Is an ATS and Why Does It Matter?

 The Keyword Strategy

-ATS ranks resumes based on keyword matches with the job description.
-This means your resume must speak the same language as the posting.
-Here's how to extract and use keywords effectively:
+ATS ranks resumes by keyword overlap with the job description.
+Your resume must speak the same language as the posting.
+Here's how to extract and use keywords without sounding like a robot:

-Copy the full job description into a text document.
-Identify nouns and noun phrases that describe skills, tools, qualifications, and responsibilities.
-Pay special attention to words that appear multiple times — frequency signals importance.
-Then naturally integrate these into your resume's summary, skills section, and experience bullets.
+Copy the full JD into a text document.
+Identify nouns and noun phrases describing skills, tools, qualifications, and responsibilities.
+Pay special attention to anything that appears more than once.
+Frequency signals importance.
+Then weave those phrases into your summary, skills section, and experience bullets.

-For a software engineering role, that might mean including phrases like "CI/CD pipeline," "Agile development," "RESTful APIs," and "cross-functional collaboration" — all lifted directly from the job description.
+For a software engineering role, that might mean "CI/CD pipeline," "Agile development," "RESTful APIs," and "cross-functional collaboration."
+Lifted directly.
+Don't paraphrase the words you want to match.

 ATS-Friendly Resume Structure